jadekler/blog/content/post/headless-ui-testing-with-go-agouti-and-chrome.md

 **Note:** All code is assumed to live at `$GOPATH/src/website` (feel free to change `website` to anything)

-**Note:** This post assumes you have a running concourse installation

 ## Writing a simple web app

 Let's create a simple `main.go`: